jewettaij/calc_writhe/README.md

 ## Development Status: *alpha*

-As of 2020-5-19, **calc_writhe** has not been tested extensively, however it is a very simple program (with two nested for-loops).
+As of 2020-5-22, **calc_writhe** has not been tested extensively, however it is a very simple program (with two nested for-loops).
 (If there are bugs, they are probably in the code that reads the text file containing the coordinates.)

-Further improvements to numeric accuracy are possible by
+### Possible future improvements:

-1) Using a higher-order integrator
-(eg. a 2nd-order Runge-Kutta-like integrator.)
+1) Use a higher-order integrator to improve accuracy (ie. a 2nd-order Runge-Kutta-like integrator).
-2) Using an arbitrary-precision accumulator.
+2) Use an arbitrary-precision accumulator.
+3) To reduce computation time, one could merge contributions from many points along the curve *(j,j+1,j+2,...)* when their partner *(i)* is physically far away.
+4) Conversely, when the distance between *i* and *j* is low, automatically subdivide the curve using interpolation to improve accuracy.
+5) For curves which are not closed, automatically attempt to close them (eg. at infinity) beforehand.

+I have no plans to implement any of these features. -A 2020-5-22

 ## Requirements